 Illustration: Childrens Books

 A series of short courses to build your practical illustration skills in different media and techniques.
 The courses will also look at contemporary illustration trends and different approaches within the genre.
+Each course can be taken separately or as a series if

 Who is this course for